mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Model](@id DCOptimalPowerFlowModelManual)
 To set up the DC optimal power flow, we begin by creating the model.
-To illustrate this, consider the following example:
+To illustrate this, consider the following:
 ```@example DCOptimalPowerFlow
 using JuliaGrid # hide
 using JuMP, HiGHS